R0peE/Prusa-Firmware-MKS-GEN-L/README.md

 # Prusa-Firmware-MKS-GEN-L
-Prusa Firmware for MKS GEN L v2.0 board with TCM2208 drivers in standalone mode
+Prusa Firmware for MKS GEN L v2.0, and Fysetc F6 1.3/1.4 boards with TCM2208 drivers in standalone mode

 # Functions that work
 - Setup wizard and XYZ calibration